kenbod/sysadmin/hdfs.md

 ```
 This indicates that on this worker, a data node was successfully launched.

+## Shutting down the HDFS cluster

+If you ever need to shut the HDFS cluster down, follow these steps.
+On the master node:

+1. `su - hdfs`
+2. `stop-dfs.sh`

 ## Conclusion

 At this point, you are done!
 Your HDFS cluster is now up and running!
 Congrats!